HongDucAnhNguyen/Shower-Thoughts-2.0/README.md

 One of the main challenges I ran into was Authentication.
 This lead me to spend a few days researching JWT and other developer's approach on custom authorization.

-I also took the extra mile to connect my App with a Reddit thread with the same name "Shower Thoughts" to let users generate with ease if they want any inspirations off of the internet with just a click of a button.
+I also took the extra mile to connect my App with a Reddit thread with the same name "Shower Thoughts" to let users generate Shower Thoughts with ease if they want any inspirations off of the internet with just a click of a button.

 </p>
 <h3>Estimated deployment date: early Jan 2023</h3>